seontechnologies/seon-android-sdk-public/README.md

 # Changelog
+## 6.9.0
+- ⚠️ Increased target API level to 36.
+- Introduced new field `esim_capabilities`.
+- Introduced new field `esim_state`.
+- Updated both transitive and internal dependencies.
+- Improved `interfering_apps` detection.

 ## 6.8.6
-- Fixed unexpected crash in emulator detection logic
+- Fixed unexpected crash in emulator detection logic.
 ## 6.8.5
-- Fixed the false positive 16KB incompatibility warning in APK Analyzer
+- Fixed the false positive 16KB incompatibility warning in APK Analyzer.
-- Fixed a rare issue in a subset of Android 10 devices
+- Fixed a rare issue in a subset of Android 10 devices.
 ## 6.8.4
 - Introduced several optimizations to reduce the SDK size.
 - Introduced performance improvements.